 Source: Author, based on World Bank (2021).
 World Development Indicators database.
-Available from https://databank.worldbank.org/source/world-development-indicators.
+Available from https://databank.worldbank.org/source/worlddevelopment-indicators.
 Accessed October 2021.

+Integrated Holding, a Saudi Arabian company.
 As a more stable source of external finance, foreign direct investment enhances productive capacity, creates employment and fosters globalization by facilitating the integration of domestic Egyptian companies into the international value chain.

-Acknowledging these benefits, the Government announced Law No. 72 on investment in 2017, which simplified the incorporation process and provided additional incentives to attract foreign investments such as tax exemptions, unified customs rates and free land.54 The increase in foreign direct investment from \$6.9 billion in 2016 to \$8.2 billion in 2019 partially demonstrates the effectiveness of this new policy.
+Acknowledging these benefits, the Government announced Law No. 72 on investment in 2017, which simplified the incorporation process and provided additional incentives to attract foreign investments such as tax exemptions, unified customs rates and free land.55 The increase in foreign direct investment from \$6.9 billion in 2016 to \$8.2 billion in 2019 partially demonstrates the effectiveness of this new policy.